 A Mailchimp integration can automatically send email addresses of prospects who’ve shown interest in your emails into a dedicated Mailchimp list.
-That way you can always keep them up to date with your latest offers.
+That way, you can always keep them updated with your latest offers.

-Bonus tip: Make sure you have automated emails in place for whenever customers subscribe to your newsletter or make a purchase.
-Consider using an online photo editor to create visually appealing designs so customers always recognize your brand when they get an email from you.
+Bonus tip: Make sure you have automated emails in place whenever customers subscribe to your newsletter or make a purchase.

 If your ecommerce platform doesn’t offer automated abandoned cart emails, look into Klaviyo.

 With its intuitive design and powerful automation features, you can use Klaviyo to automate abandoned cart emails with ease.

 You can also build A/B testing into your abandoned checkouts to optimize your processes without combing through endless data.
 Genius, right?